 Which documents will confirm the status of the person;

-The contents of this material are the sole responsibility of the Right to Protection Charitable Foundation and cannot be used to reflect the views of UNHCR.
+The contents of this material are the sole responsibility of the Right to Protection CF and cannot be used to reflect the views of UNHCR.

 The COVID-19 pandemic has forced us to convert our communication with our beneficiaries into the remote mode.